 We are devoted to adapting a new model of treating and understanding bladder cancer.
 We are working in partnership with Western New York Urology to collect blood samples from multiple patients, at the time of cystoscopy, or through more direct means, such as removing and studying a portion of a patient’s tumor.
 Over the next few years, we intend to compile a database founded on multiple, multi-tiered biopsy results.

 While this research is preliminary, our objective is to diversify our treatment options for those diagnosed with bladder cancer.
-Because the disease is so common and so varied, our staff at the Center for Personalized Medicine will study these unique samples to customize a treatment plan based on a patient's specific needs.
+Because the disease is so common and so varied, our staff will study these unique samples to customize a treatment plan based on a patient's specific needs.